-We have to remember that not every wave reaches such a state, as it's required for the wind to constantly blew over the entire surface, which the wave passes for some time.
-And the stronger the wind, the more time, and distance is required for the formation of such a wave.
-But certainly when it has formed, its phase velocity will catch up with the wind speed.
+We have to remember that not every wave reaches such a state, as it's required for the wind to constantly blow over the entire surface, which the wave passes for some time.
+And the stronger the wind, the more time and distance are required to form such a wave.
+But certainly, when it has developed, its phase velocity will catch up with the wind speed.

 It's time to tell you about forecasting wave height depending on the wind speed.
-The problem, in general, is not idle, and necessary when designing, for example offshore and onshore facilities.
+This is needed, for example, when designing offshore and onshore facilities.
 Despite this, I could not find the information, on the calculation of the wave height depending on the wind strength, on the Internet for a long time.
-At last, I have found some information in "Shore Protection Manual" dating back to 1984.
-Later I have found a newer book "Coastal Engineering Manual" dated 2008.
+Finally, I have found some information in the "Shore Protection Manual" dating back to 1984.
+Later I have found a more recent book, "Coastal Engineering Manual," dated 2008.
 So the information and formulas below are from this book.

 Statistical wave forecasting

 The development of the wave theory began a long time ago, back in the late nineteenth century.
-But there was no direct study and models development to predict the behavior of the waves before the Second World War.
-During and after the war a base of observations which allowed to start developing empirical models has been gathered.
+But there was no direct study and model development to predict the waves' behavior before the Second World War.
+During and after the war, a base of observations that allowed us to start developing empirical models has been gathered.

 The main tenet of the method of empirical forecasting is the assertion that the relationship between the dimensionless parameters of the waves obey universal laws (and all the models, in general, are trying to pick up the coefficients for the relations between the parameters so that they are close enough to conform to the parameters obtained as a result of actual observations).

 Acceleration - is a term used in Russian literature.
-The length of the body of water, where the wind affects the surface of the sea in a constant direction is understood as the acceleration of wind.
-I found this term here
+The length of the body of water, where the wind affects the sea's surface in a constant direction, is understood as the acceleration of wind.
+I found this term here.

-The empirical relation for the fully formed waves height, which can serve as the upper limit of assessment of wave height for any wind speed has been derived.
+The empirical relation for the height of the fully formed waves, which can serve as the upper limit of the wave height assessment for any wind speed, has been derived.